-One of the most important things that I have learned as a professional Personal Trainer and business owner over the years is that I frequently can’t get my clients the results that they want on my own (beware any Personal Trainer who claims that they can); I need to maintain a network of other qualified professionals that complement the fitness expertise that I provide.
+One of the most important things that I have learned as a professional Personal Trainer and Health Coach over the years is that I frequently can’t get my clients the results that they want on my own (beware any Personal Trainer who claims that they can); I need to maintain a network of other qualified professionals that complement the fitness expertise that I provide.
 Yes, I can design fitness programs and assess human movement with the best of the best, but I am not a Doctor, Chiropractor, Physical Therapist, Athletic Trainer, Nutritionist, Psychologist, or Massage Therapist.
 Sometimes those other professionals provide services that are exactly what my clients need in addition to what I can provide for them.
 This is true for many things, but especially weight loss for those living with obesity and the many chronic diseases that go with it.

 Since obesity is frequently caused or exacerbated by poor lifestyle choices, wouldn’t it make sense for Physicians to more aggressively treat unhealthy lifestyles rather than just prescribe medications that only manage the symptoms of chronic illness rather than cure it?
 If you are a Doctor, do you talk to your overweight or obese patients about the importance of weight loss and what they need to do to achieve it?
 Do you give them specific instructions about what they need to eat and/or what type and how much exercise they need to do?
 Or do you just tell them they need to diet and exercise and leave them to figure it out on their own?
 Do you refer your obese patients to professional personal trainers, licensed nutritionists, or licensed psychologists?
 If not, why not??

 If you’re a Physician who’s interested in better serving your patients, consider building your own network of allied health professionals that can fill the voids that you can’t.
 If you’d like to refer your obese patients to me for physical exercise or habit based nutrition coaching, here’s how I handle it: